jeka-dev/jeka/docs/reference-guide/execution-engine-reuse.md

 `JkJekaVersionCompatibilityChecker.setCompatibilityRange` insert information about Jeka version compatibility within the Manifest.
-This information will be used by Jeka to alert if the library is marked as incompatible with the running Jeka version.
+This information will be used by Jeka to alert you if the library is marked as being incompatible with the running Jeka version.

-The method take 3 arguments :
+The method contains three arguments :

 * The object standing for the Manifest file
 * The lowest version of Jeka which is compatible with the library
-* An url string pointing on a file mentioning the versions of Jeka that are no longer compatible with the version of the library
+* A url string pointing on a file mentioning the versions of Jeka that are no longer compatible with the version of the library

-For the last, the information has to be stored outside the library itself as the author can not guess which future version of Jeka will break the compatibility.
+For the last of these, the information has to be stored outside the library itself as the author cannot guess which future version of Jeka will break the compatibility.

 An example of such a file is available [here](https://github.com/jerkar/protobuf-plugin/blob/master/breaking_versions.txt)